Florents-Tselai/jsonb_apply/README.md

 [![build](https://github.com/Florents-Tselai/jsonb_apply/actions/workflows/build.yml/badge.svg)](https://github.com/Florents-Tselai/jsonb_apply/actions/workflows/build.yml)

-Have you ever wanted to recursively apply a function to a `jsonb` object?
+Have you ever wanted to apply a function to a `jsonb` object, both dynamically and recursively?

 No?
 Well, here's a Postgres extension that allows you to do just that: